 Make sure you measure everything right

-First things first, when building furniture, you need to make sure you get all the measurements right before you actually start cutting the material.
-There’s nothing more anticlimactic than noticing that you were constantly a couple of centimetres off only once you assemble – or try to assemble – the mentioned piece.
-Therefore, when measuring, make sure you account for the thickness of the material itself, the thickness of the blade, as well as any corners and curves, to avoid ending up with furniture piece elements that simply won’t fit in with each other.
+First things first, when building furniture from oldstones furniture, you need to make sure you get all the measurements right before you actually start cutting the material.
+There’s nothing more anticlimactic than noticing that you were constantly.
+A couple of centimetres off only once you assemble – or try to assemble – the mentioned piece.
+Therefore, when measuring, make sure you account for the thickness of the material itself.
+The thickness of the blade, as well as any corners and curves, to avoid ending up with furniture piece elements that simply won’t fit in with each other.

 Use the right tools